Omaima Nelson: Trial

+Prison life

+From 1992 to at least 2011, she was imprisoned at Central California Women's Facility before being transferred to California Institution for Women.
+Throughout her incarceration, she reportedly maintained a number of long distance relationships.
+In 2006, Omaima claimed to have become a born-again Christian.
+Around the same time, she gained the rights to conjugal visits with one of her suitors, a man in his 70s who had died by 2011, and stated that they had become married, the latter of which has been denied by prison officials.
+She also attempted to petition for habeas corpus twice in 2002 and 2019, but was denied each time by circuit court.
+Her prison record noted her for a number of disciplinary infractions, including fighting, battering a staff member, possession of contraband, theft, arguing, failing to comply with instructions and "not being in compliance with grooming standards".

 Omaima first became eligible for parole in 2006, but was denied when "commissioners found her unpredictable and a serious threat to public safety."
 She became eligible again in 2011, but was denied by the parole board again, citing that she had not taken responsibility for the murder, and would not be a productive citizen if she were freed.
 She will not be able to seek parole again until 2026.

-Omaima Nelson has been compared to fictional serial killer and cannibal Hannibal Lecter, from The Silence of the Lambs.
-Her case has been televised on the Investigation Discovery programs Happily Never After and Deadly Women,"Model Killers", as well as an episode of Snapped and recently her case was again put into limelight by a popular YouTuber Bailey Sarian on her weekly series Murder, Mystery and Makeup Monday.